Jimmylongnose/Jimmylongnose/README.md

 - 👋 Hi, I’m @Jimmylongnose
-- 👀 I’m interested in botting
+- 👀 I’m interested in UE Develpment/Modding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Verse, C++, C# and python
-- 📫 How to reach me jimmylongnose07#6812 on discord
+- 📫 Reach me on discord @mschfsneakers

 <!---
 Jimmylongnose/Jimmylongnose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.